stevehemingway/stevehemingway.github.io/content/pages/comment-policy.md

 Note that the comment software I'm using is [disqus](https://disqus.com/).
 This doesn't have a great reputation (see [this highly critical post](https://daedtech.com/im-quitting-disqus/)).
 To be honest, I'm a bit uncomfortable using the system.
 You might find it easier to engage with me on Twitter, and I can just manually link to your comments as an update to the post.
 However, I am not aware of any other free, automated commenting subsystem that I can easily use.
 It's the usual problem with 'free' software.
-If you don't pay actual money, you are the product, or at least advertising aimed at you.
+If you don't pay actual money, you are the product, sold to advertisers who wish to target people like you.

+On a PC, there are many pieces of software that remove ads, and you can always change the configuration of your home router to use a DNS server that blocks domains that are known to serve ads.
+The problem is that if everyone blocks ads, there will be no more 'free' software.
+The choice is yours.